 - retrieving the name keyed to that color in a hash table (or returning an error if that color doesn't exist in the hash table), or

-- finding the nearest color to that color among the named colors, and returning the color found this way (and/or that color's name).(31)
+- finding the nearest color to that color among the named colors, and returning the color found this way (and/or that color's name).(37)

-- As used in the CSS Color Module Level 3, named colors defined in that module are in the sRGB color space (as companded colors).
+- As used in the CSS Color Module Level 3, named colors defined in that module are expressed as encoded RGB colors in the sRGB color space.

 Color maps can list colors used to identify different items.
 Because of this use, many applications need to use colors that are easily distinguishable by humans.
 In this respect—